adv0r/mtgox-api-v2-java/README.md

 Disclaimer:  **This codebase is under development.
 Use it at your own risk**

-#Clone it
+#Get the sources

-Clone it with git (`git clone https://github.com/adv0r/mtgox-api-v2-java.git`) or [download the zipped archive](https://github.com/adv0r/mtgox-api-v2-java/archive/master.zip)
+Clone the repository with git (`git clone https://github.com/adv0r/mtgox-api-v2-java.git`) or [download the zipped archive](https://github.com/adv0r/mtgox-api-v2-java/archive/master.zip)

+#Sample project
+You can play around by opening your IDE (Netbeans, Eclipse, Sublime) and importing the [zipped sample project](https://github.com/adv0r/mtgox-api-v2-java/raw/master/dist/mtgox-apiv2-sampleproject.zip) (JRE >7)

 #Setup
 First setup the java [trustStore]() adding mtgox certificates.
 Basically you neet to tell to the JVM to trust mtgox's public certificate.
 I generated an encrypted keystore under res/ssl/mtgox.jks.